 A diaspora of alumni have done further research and published work, played leading roles in local societies and organisations, and gone into teaching - some even tutoring on the Master’s themselves.
 The Oxford graduate programmes in Local History are nationally known.

-A reunion of graduates of the Master's and DPhil in English Local History has been organised at Rewley House on 28 October 2018.
-Invitations have gone to all those whose current e-mail addresses are known.
-Graduates who have not received information are invited to contact email@example.com, including their name, course and year of graduation.
+A reunion of graduates of the Master's and DPhil in English Local History was organised at Rewley House on 28 October 2018.

 Kate Tiller, pioneer